repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     pip install repository-service-tuf[psycopg2,sqlachemy]

-To use this feature, you need create CSV files with the content to be imported by RSTUF CLI.
+To use this feature, you need to create CSV files with the content to be imported by RSTUF CLI.

 This content requires the following data: